DHTMLX/docs-diagram/docs/api/diagram_editor/view/methods/show_method.md

 ### Description

-@short: shows Toolbar, Editbar, and Shapebar views of Diagram Editor.
+@short: Shows Toolbar, Editbar, and Shapebar views of Diagram Editor

 :::info
 If you need to show the **Toolbar**, **Editbar**, or **Shapebar** view separately, call the `show()` method with the corresponding parameter.
 To show all these elements, call the `show()` method without parameters.